ElliotKillick/windows-vs-linux-loader-architecture/README.md

 Within SGX, there is [SGX1 and SGX2](https://caslab.csl.yale.edu/workshops/hasp2016/HASP16-16_slides.pdf).
 SGX1 only allows using statically allocated memory with a set size before enclave initialization.
 SGX2 adds support for an enclave to allocate memory dynamically.
 Due to this limitation, putting a library into an enclave on [SGX1 requires that the library be statically linked](https://download.01.org/intel-sgx/latest/linux-latest/docs/Intel_SGX_Developer_Guide.pdf).
 On the other hand, [SGX2 supports dynamically loading/linking libraries](https://www.intel.com/content/dam/develop/public/us/en/documents/Dynamic-Loading-to-Build-Intel-SGX-Applications-in-Linux.docx).

 A Windows VBS-based enclave requires Microsoft's signature as the root in the chain of trust or as a countersignature on a third party's certificate of an Authenticode-signed DLL.
 The signature must contain a specific extended key usage (EKU) value that permits running as an enclave.
-Thanks to the *Windows Internals* book for this tidbit on VBS signing requirements.
+Thanks to the *Windows Internals, Part 2 (7th edition)* book for this tidbit on VBS signing requirements.
 Enabling test signing on your system can get an unsigned enclave running.
 VBS enclaves may call [enclave-compatible versions of Windows API functions](https://learn.microsoft.com/en-us/windows/win32/trusted-execution/available-in-enclaves) from the enclave version of the same library.

 Both Windows and Linux support loading libraries into enclaves.
 An enclave library requires special preparation; a programmer cannot load any generic library into an enclave.